earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ![Create the file yourself or let CircleCi take care of it for you](../assets/images/circle-ci-with-django/create_config.png)

 After you make your choice click `Set Up Project` and you'll be taken to a dashboard similar to the one pictured below.
-The only difference is that the bottom section where the pipeline runs are listed will be blank since you haven't run any pipelines yet.
+The only difference is that the bottom section where the pipeline-runs are listed will be blank since you haven't run any pipelines yet.

 <div class="wide">
 ![After you run a few pipelines, you'll be able to see them here](../assets/images/circle-ci-with-django/dashboard.png)
 </div>

 When you get to this page it is important that you make sure you are on the correct branch or you won't see any pipeline runs.
 The third drop down menu is where you select a branch.
-Choose

 If you had CircleCi create the `config.yml` for you then you can select `circleci-project-setup` from the drop down.
 This is the branch that CircleCi made when it set up your project with a `config.yml`.